On Einstein hypersurfaces of $I\times_{f}\mathbb{Q}^{n}(c)$: Introduction and Main Results

 The investigation of Einstein hypersurfaces of space forms $\mathbb{Q}^{n+1}(c)$ goes back to the mid $30$'s \cite{fialkow,thomas} and a complete local classification was obtained in $1968$, by Ryan \cite{Ryan}.
 His proof goes through showing that these hypersurfaces have at most two distinct principal curvatures at each point.
 Using the integral manifolds of the distributions corresponding to the principal curvatures, he shows that either $M$ has constant sectional curvature, which is not smaller than $c$, or $c>0$ and the Einstein metric splits off as certain Riemannian products between spheres.

+A complete classification is also known when the ambient space is a complex or quaternionic space form of non zero curvature.
+In this direction, the first result came out in 1982, when Cecil and Ryan \cite{cery} showed that there is no real Einstein hypersurface in the complex projective space $\mathbb{CP}^n$.
+Three years later, Montiel \cite{montiel} showed the same result in the complex hyperbolic space $\mathbb{CH}^n$.
+Martinéz and Pérez \cite{mape}, in turn, showed in 1985 that certain geodesic hyperspheres are the only real Einstein hypersurfaces of the quaternionic projective space $\mathbb{QP}^n$.
+The quaternionic hyperbolic space $\mathbb{QH}^n$, on the other hand, admits no real Einstein hypersurface, as proved in 1996 by Ortega and Peréz \cite{orper}.

-Einstein hypersurfaces of the cylinders $\mathbb{R}\times\mathbb{S}^{n}$ and $\mathbb{R}\times\mathbb{H}^{n}$ have recently been classified \cite{SantosPN}.
+Einstein hypersurfaces of the cylinders $\mathbb{R}\times\mathbb{S}^{n}$ and $\mathbb{R}\times\mathbb{H}^{n}$ have also recently been classified \cite{SantosPN}.
 Here the classical theory of isoparametric hypersurfaces of space forms, developed by Cartan \cite{cartan}, plays an important role.
 Another important point in this classification is the fact that the orthogonal projection of $\partial_{t}$ on the Einstein hypersurface is a principal direction, where $\partial_{t}$ is the field spanning the factor $\mathbb{R}$.
 Their main result asserts that Einstein hypersurfaces in these ambient have constant sectional curvature, which allowed the use of a previous classification.

 In this paper we investigate Einstein manifolds $M^n$, satisfying $Ric=\rho g$, which are hypersurfaces of the warped product $I\times_{f}\mathbb{Q}^{n}(c)$.
+As three dimensional Einstein manifolds have constant sectional curvature, our main results are concerned with the case where $n\geq4$.
 Here, $f:I\rightarrow\mathbb{R}$ is a positive smooth function, $\mathbb{Q}^{n}(c)$ is space form of constant curvature $c\in\{-1,0,1\}$ and $I$ is an interval.
 This encloses a large variety of ambient spaces.
-For instance, the ambient spaces earlier mentioned can be obtained in this way by choosing suitable warping functions.
+For instance, space forms and cylinders can be obtained in this way by choosing suitable warping functions.
 However, we notice that our arguments do not apply to the case where the ambient $I\times_{f}\mathbb{Q}^{n}(c)$ has constant sectional curvature.

 In order to state the main results of this paper, let us still denote by $\partial_{t}$ the direction spanning $I$.
 Consider the orthogonal decomposition $\partial_{t}=T+\theta\mathcal{N}$ on points of $M$, where $\mathcal{N}$ is the unit normal field of $M$.
 Both $T$ and $\theta$ play an important role in the investigation of hypersurfaces of $I\times_{f}\mathbb{Q}^{n}(c)$.
 For instance, when $T$ vanishes identically, $M$ is isometric to $\{t\}\times\mathbb{Q}^{n}(c)$ with the induced metric (see \cite{benoa,Ortega}), which has constant sectional curvature.
 In this case we say that $M$ is a {\it slice}.
 Our main theorem is the following one.